 Types of Addiction Support Groups

 There are many types of addiction support groups.
 These peer-led self-help groups differ from group therapy or substance abuse treatment groups in that they are not specifically designed for therapeutic purposes.
-But that is not to say that they do not provide therapeutic effects.
+This does not mean they don’t provide therapeutic effects.

 Support groups give people in recovery a safe place to build encouraging relationships, share experiences, be accountable, instill hope, debunk excuses, cope with challenges and introduce constructive change into their lives.
-Additionally, most groups are anonymous in nature, which allows members to speak openly while retaining their privacy.
+Additionally, most groups are anonymous, which allows members to speak openly while retaining their privacy.
 Many addiction treatment programs make attendance at one of these support groups mandatory.

 The most commonly known addiction support groups are those that provide a 12-step program to recovery.
 These groups include the following: